Marlene Kanga: Early life, education and career

 Kanga is an Honorary Fellow of Engineers Australia an Honorary Fellow of the Institution of Chemical Engineers (UK) and a fellow (honorary) of the Institution of Engineers India and Engineering New Zealand.
 She is a Fellow of the Australian Academy for Technology Science and Engineering, a Fellow of the Australian Institute of Company Directors a Fellow of the International Science Council (first Australian engineer) and a Foreign Fellow of ASEAN Academy of Engineering and Technology (first Australian engineer).
+She was elected an International Fellow of the Royal Academy of Engineering in 2023.

 Publications

 Kanga has published extensively on Engineering, and how to improve organisations by improving and retaining diverse staff, as well as leadership.
 Some of her select publications include: